zou-group/zou-group.github.io/_posts/articles/2017-09-29-removing-noise-from-signal.md

 ## 1. Get More Data

-The first and simplest approach that you could do is to ask the person who gave you dirty data to give you *more of it*.
+The first and simplest approach that you can do is to ask the person who gave you dirty data to give you *more of it*.
 Why does having more data help?
 Won't it also increase the amount of noise we have to deal with?

 Well, to answer that question, let's go back to 1948 when **Claude Shannon discovered a quantitative relationship between communication capacity and the signal-to-noise ratio** of a communication channel -- an equation that started the entire field of information theory.
 We don't need the exact relationship here, but the proportionality is: